Grammar 1

 Handwriting

-Mastery of upper and lowercase letters and numbers on handwriting paper and lined paper.
-Introduction into correct format of name and date on papers.
+Students work toward mastery of forming upper and lowercase letters and numbers on lined paper.
+Instruction includes the correct placement of name and date on written work, reinforcing foundational habits of neatness, organization, and attentiveness to detail.

 Reading

-Students will systematically work through a phonics program that includes songs, recitation, and dictation.
-The goal will be to complement and reinforce any reading instruction they have been doing at home.
+Students systematically work through a phonics program that integrates songs, recitation, and dictation.
+The goal is to complement and reinforce reading instruction at home, helping students grow in fluency, comprehension, and joyful confidence as emerging readers.

 Science